BA (Hons) Social Work

 The course recognises that social issues become problems when social processes and institutions fail to meet the needs of individuals, groups and communities.
 Personal experience cannot be separated from the social, political and economic context in which social work is practised.

-On completing the course you will be a caring, sensitive, confident, autonomous, competent, critically reflective, reflexive and research-minded Social Work practitioner, committed to engaging in ethical and politically aware practice to change systems which preserve inequality, oppression and social exclusion.
+On completing the course, and registering with Social Work England, you will be a caring, sensitive, confident, autonomous, competent, critically reflective, reflexive and research-minded social work practitioner, committed to engaging in ethical and politically aware practice to change systems which preserve inequality, oppression and social exclusion.

 To study for this degree apprenticeship students will need to exhibit the following skills and behaviours: